 - Only text others with iMessage and be sure they have iMessage on (it is on by default but can be toggled on/off in message settings)

-- Note that iMessage is only for iOS 5 and 6 (the latest iPhone software)
+- Note that iMessage is only for iOS 6, 7, and iOS 8 (the latest iPhone software)

 - The texts will appear blue when texting someone with iMessage

-- No need to activate iMessage as it is automatic when it recognizes two devices with iMessage (blue text bubbles)
+- No need to activate iMessage since it is automatic when it recognizes two devices with iMessage (blue text bubbles)

 - Only text when you have a WiFi connection to avoid charges